Key Takeaways

 Can I be sanctioned for spoliation if I accidentally deleted evidence?

-Yes.
-Spoliation does not require intentional destruction.
-Negligent failure to preserve evidence — such as failing to suspend routine deletion protocols after learning about a potential lawsuit — can also result in sanctions.
-The key factor is whether you knew or should have known that the evidence was relevant to anticipated litigation.
+Yes, though the remedy depends on the facts.
+Spoliation does not always require intentional destruction.
+Negligent failure to preserve evidence — such as failing to suspend routine deletion protocols after learning about a potential lawsuit — can result in remedial sanctions.
+The most severe sanctions usually require a stronger showing, such as intent to deprive the other side of the evidence or serious prejudice that cannot be cured.

 What is a preservation letter?